jvpcms/Pricing_Alerts/README.md

 **Polling with `PeriodicTimer`** — uses .NET's `PeriodicTimer` rather than a `Timer` callback or a `Task.Delay` loop. `PeriodicTimer` won't queue a new tick if the previous check is still running, preventing task accumulation under slow network conditions.

-**Concurrent batch mode** — in batch mode, each `PriceTracker` runs as an independent `Task` under `Task.WhenAll`.
-Price fetching and email delivery are both I/O-bound, so all tickers poll concurrently with no throughput penalty proportional to ticker count.
+**Bucket-based scheduling with a cyclic doubly-linked list** — in batch mode, tickers are distributed round-robin across a fixed number of buckets.
+Each bucket owns an independent `PeriodicTimer` and checks all its tickers concurrently via `Task.WhenAll` — price fetching and email delivery are I/O-bound, so checks within a bucket overlap with no throughput penalty.
+Buckets can be configured with different polling intervals, which maps naturally to assets with different volatility profiles: high-frequency tickers can be isolated in faster buckets without affecting others.
+The underlying structure is a cyclic doubly-linked list, giving O(1) node insertion and removal.
+This also supports split and merge operations to rebalance bucket sizes as tickers are added or removed during program execution.

 **Docker-based build** — binaries are compiled inside a Docker container and extracted with `docker cp`.
 The only host dependencies are Docker and make; no .NET SDK required.